 - Wright-Bevans, K,. & Murray, M. (2018) Resisting negative social representations of ageing.
 In E. Peel, C. Holland & M. Murray (Eds.), Psychologies of Ageing: Research, Theory & Practice.
 London: Palgrave.

 We offer a thriving and dynamic environment for both research and teaching excellence.
 We are proud of our high profile research activity, our external impact, and our strong portfolio of courses.
-We offer a portfolio of MSc Psychology courses in Applied Social and Political Psychology, Cognition and Cognitive Neuroscience and Child Development, which integrate well with our research themes.
+We offer a portfolio of MSc Psychology courses in Applied Social and Political Psychology, Cognition and Cognitive Neuroscience, Child Development, and Psychology and Health Inequalities which integrate well with our research themes.